darcyraimond/d_tennis/README.md

 `python3 -m pip install git+https://github.com/darcyraimond/d_tennis`

-This will automatically download the `termcolor` package.
+This will automatically download the following packages:
+- `termcolor`
+- `requests`

 Sometimes (always) I forget to update the version number so attempting to install the latest version does nothing.
 In this case, it is necessary to manually